nosarthur/nosarthur.github.io/_posts/2020-07-04-gita-milestone5.md

 - [Stackoverflow open source advertising 2019](https://meta.stackoverflow.com/questions/379273/open-source-advertising-1h-2019)

 One annoying thing is that GitHub only saves analytics data for two weeks.
-You may be interested in checking out [repo-analytics](https://repo-analytics.github.io/) written by [Tim Qian](https://timqian.com/).
+You may be interested in [repo-analytics](https://repo-analytics.github.io/) written by [Tim Qian](https://timqian.com/).

 ## parting words

-It is a nice feeling to see my own work being used by people all around the world.
+So this is the end.
+I hope you have learned something from these posts.
-I hope you will start to create something on GitHub soon too.
+I also hope you will start to create something on GitHub soon.
 Remember to

 - solve a real problem
 - write great `README.md`